avivamunshi/RecipeGenerator/doc/Component Specification.md

 **Inputs:** A subset of web pages that have recipes ( web recipe links )

-**Output:** List of dictionaries that includes recipes and links to the original web page.
-Each dictionary has a key ( the web link)  and value( food ingredients).
+**Preliminary Output:** List of dictionaries that includes recipes and links to the original web page.
+Each dictionary has a key ( the web link)
+***Curren Output**
+Saves a set of url web links into a csv bypassing the time request constraints and proxy all
+Webl_links.csv is wriiten the directry of the code.
 ## Component 2: Webpage to collect user input

 **Name:** Web App